raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_11.md

-## A big worked example
+## A complete worked example

-Here is an example of an Astro Pi Mission Space Lab experiment idea: the team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the surface of the Earth it is passing over.
+The team from CoderDojo Tatooine wants to investigate whether the environment on the ISS is affected by the surface of the Earth it is passing over.
 Does the ISS get hotter when it passes over a desert, or wetter when it is above the sea?

 ![Graphic of a red planet in space](images/tatooine.png)